denisecase/MandArt-Discoveries/brucehjohnson/_index.md

 - See all [Lefts](Lefts/_index.md)

 This is not the main Mandlebrot set - it's near the very far left of the landscape.
+To see more:

+1. Click the "download" button below to download the Left1.mandart document to your machine.
+2. From your Mac, double-click the Left1.mandart document on your machine to open it in MandArt.
-Download, open in MandArt, and zoom all the way out to see where we are looking.
+3. In MandArt, use the "-" button to zoom out to see where we are looking.

 [Download](Lefts/Left1.mandart)
 !["Left1"](Lefts/Left1.png)